 If you’ve paid off all your debt (aside from your mortgage) and have an emergency fund to cover at least six months of your expenses, that’s a good start.
 However, when you sell your home, you’ll need to cover several upfront costs in the process.

 Your first order of business?
 Do some math to see approximately how much money you’ll have to work with before purchasing your next home.
 To do that, calculate the equity in your current home.
 Here’s how:

 Current value of your home – What you owe your mortgage lender = Your equity

 If you aren’t sure about the value of your home, you’ll need to come up with a solid estimate.
 There are several ways you can approach this.
-One is to simply hire a professional appraiser, or engage with a real estate agent, who will examine all the data on recent nearby sales and factor in your home’s size, features, age, condition, location and other traits to provide an unbiased estimate.
-Or, if you’re willing to put in a little time and do the research yourself, you can conduct your own comparative market analysis.
+One is to simply hire a professional appraiser, who will examine all the data on recent nearby sales and factor in your home’s size, features, age, condition, location and other traits to provide an unbiased estimate.
+Another way is to ask a real estate agent for a comparative market analysis (CMA), which is a detailed report on recently sold homes in your neighborhood.
+The information in a CMA will help guide you to a competitive asking price.
+If you’re willing to put in a little time and do the research yourself, you can conduct your own comparative market analysis.

 Once you have an estimate, check out your current mortgage bill or other mortgage documents for the amount you owe your lender, including any second mortgage or line of credit you might have as well.

 Now you can subtract what you owe from what your house is worth to get a rough idea of your equity.
 For example: if your home is worth approximately $265,000 and you owe $135,000 to your mortgage lender, you have $130,000 of equity ($265,000 – $135,000 = $130,000).